arda-pecel/Autonomous-Driving-Project/Updates.md

 Other cars velocity, positions and acceleration considered in the strip changes. (still have some problems)<br>

+System can seperate are cars in our or in opposite line.<br>

 Test code has some repetitive functions and has to be optimized.